OpenTechFund/bypass-otf_proxy/README.md

 (The cloudfront, fastly, azure and ecs processes are automated.
 The onion process is not.)

+The ECS process uses a docker container (pearlbear/python-mirror) with specifications [here](https://hub.docker.com/r/pearlbear/python-mirror).
+That is specified in auto.cfg.
+If you want to use a different container, just change the image there.

 If you want a cloudfront distro, it will create that for you, and tell you the domain.
 For Fastly and Azure, you'll have to specify the Fastly and Azure subdomain (Cloudfront specifies a subdomain for you, Fastly and Azure require you to define it.)

 All configurations are in auto.cfg (see auto.cfg-example)